-Most of this work was written between and around a busy professional life that included two decades in federal government as a lawyer, policy expert and executive with EPA and other agencies, in the Carter White House, and as Congressional Fellow to Hon.
-Andrew Maguire (D-NJ) and the late Sen. Edward M. Kennedy (D-MA).
-He then was in private practice at national or regional law firms.
-It has declined only slightly through my current activities as an environmental / transactions lawyer and solar energy developer based in Washington DC and Menemsha (Martha’s Vineyard) MA.
+Most of this work was written between and around a busy professional life that included two decades in federal government as an appellate lawyer and executive with EPA and other agencies, in the Carter White House, and as Congressional Fellow to Rep. Andrew Maguire (D-NJ) and the late Sen. Edward M. Kennedy (D-MA).
+The busy part carried on through private practice at national or regional law firms.
+It has declined only slightly through my current activities as an environmental / transactions lawyer and solar energy developer.

-Mike holds honors degrees from the University of Pennsylvania and Harvard Law School, and an M.Litt. in English Language and Literature (concentration: theatre) from Oxford University, where I was a Penn Thouron Fellow for two years.
+I received honors degrees from the University of Pennsylvania and Harvard Law School and an M.Litt. in English Language and Literature (concentration: theatre) from Oxford University, where I was a Penn Thouron Fellow for two years.
 These credentials are less important than the worlds they opened up.
 For that, for the generosity of the Thouron family, and for feedback from the Federal Poets group and other committed readers, I remain grateful.

 Cathrine Legardh, vocals; Katrine Suwalski, sax; Marie Schmidt, piano; Helle Marstrand, double bass.

 After the Death of Our Sled Dog (2014)) -- see Readings)

 Premiere, Copenhagen, 11/1/14

 accordion; Jens Skou Olsen, bass; Benita Hastrup; drums; trombone.
 Ayi Solomon, percussion; Lis Wessberg; Katrine S;uwalski, sax

 Crowns past reaching.
 Yet